salesagility/Pimap/README.md

 open the generated _static/index.html_ file.

 #### Host Documentation
 When updating the documentation, it helps to be able to see a live copy of your changes.
-Daux.io provides a built in web server.
+Daux.io provides a built-in web server.

 ```bash
 cd /path/to/pimap/